ibm-cloud-docs/bare-metal/bare-metal-virtualization.md

 # Virtualization
 {: #bm-virtualization}

-You can use {{site.data.keyword.BluSoftlayer}} Virtualization to run multiple virtual machines in a single dedicated environment.
-Virtual machines that run on an {{site.data.keyword.BluSoftlayer_notm}} network can integrate with other physical and virtual devices that are on the network and are managed through both the Customer Portal and API.
+You can use {{site.data.keyword.cloud}} Virtualization to run multiple virtual machines in a single dedicated environment.
+Virtual machines that run on an {{site.data.keyword.cloud_notm}} network can integrate with other physical and virtual devices that are on the network and are managed through both the Customer Portal and API.
 For more information, see [Getting started with Virtualization](/docs/virtualization?topic=Virtualization-getting-started#getting-started).
 {:shortdesc}